Eco-hotel Tip in Minca

 Tip #1

-Many of the hotels are beautifully located in the middle of nature, but isolated.
+Many of the hotels are beautifully located in the middle of nature, but are very isolated.
 Maybe that is what you are looking for, but you will be dependent on the hotel for food and drink.
-If you want to go to the village, you have to take a mototaxi/jeep.
-To make it easier to choose, we have listed the distance to the village with the hotel tips below.
+If you want to go to the village, you would then need to take a mototaxi or jeep.
+To make it easier to choose, we have listed the distance of the various accommodations to the village in the hotel tips below.

 Tip #2